tolgaakar/Open-Set-Recognition-for-Time-Series-Classification/README.md

 ```

-Step 3: Test the OS-ROCKET model with the given unknown datasets
+Step 3: Test the OS-ROCKET model with the given thresholds and unknown datasets as arguments
 ```
 $python OpenSetROCKET_Test.py ArticularyWordRecognition 2.75 3.25 PEMS-SF SpokenArabicDigits
 ```